sjbiaga/kittens/expr-05-parser/README.md

     "("~> expr <~")" ^^ { identity }
 ```

-[The `expr`ession in parentheses could have been a `factor`, but because of the unary operators, we want to be able to negate
+[The `expr`ession in parentheses could have been part of `factor`, but because of the unary operators, we want to be able to
-an `expr`ession in parentheses as well.]
+negate an `expr`ession in parentheses as well.]

 A `String` Interpolator for `Expr`essions
 -----------------------------------------